zencart/documentation/content/user/first_steps/basic_terms.md

 ---
 title: Basics - Terms and Definitions
-description: Zen Cart Basic Terms
+description: Terms used throughout this site
 category: first_steps
 weight: 10
 ---